cell migration & angiogenesis

 moving cells, building vessels

-its cleaved fragment Ac-SDKP handles the angiogenesis half: it upregulates VEGF and pulls new vessels toward the wound bed so migrating cells do not starve.
+Its cleaved fragment Ac-SDKP handles the angiogenesis half: it upregulates VEGF and pulls new vessels toward the wound bed so migrating cells do not starve.

 the four-step migration cycle